nashville-software-school/bangazon-corp/post-orientation-exercises/TDD/prompt-training.md

 ### The UI
-Use the [prompt npm package](https://www.npmjs.com/package/prompt) to facilitate interaction with the user on te command line.
+Use the [prompt npm package](https://www.npmjs.com/package/prompt) to facilitate interaction with the user on the command line.
 You can use the [colors](https://www.npmjs.com/package/colors) package to spice up the terminal view

 Example prompt: ( You do not need to make all of these actions available.
 Start with add new and view all, then move outward from there as stretch goals. )